-The FM approved United Fire Systems Model AR-1 Wet-Pipe Fire Sprinkler System Air Release is a device for automatically releasing the trapped air from the high point(s) of a wet sprinkler system.
+The FM Approved UNITED Fire Systems Model AR-1 Air Vent for Wet Sprinklers is a device for automatically releasing the trapped air from the high point(s) of a wet sprinkler system.

 Trapped air contains oxygen, which, when combined with water, is the primary cause of internal pipe corrosion.
 This corrosion can lead to pipe blockage, leaks, and pipe failure.

-The Model AR-1 air release is installed at the system high point(s).
+The Model AR-1 Air Vent is installed at the system high point(s).
 Air is vented until water reaches the internal float valve, which automatically closes the device to prevent water release.

-To learn more about our Air Release for Wet Sprinklers, give us a call at 908.688.0300 or contact UNITED Fire Systems online.
+To learn more about our Air Vent for Wet Sprinklers, give us a call at 908.688.0300 or contact UNITED Fire Systems online.

-Features & Benefits of Model AR-1 Wet-Pipe Fire Sprinkler System Air Release
+Features & Benefits of Model AR-1 Wet-Pipe Fire Sprinkler System Air Vent

 FM Approved – Complies with NFPA 13 component listing requirement.